n3oltd/support/docs/01-engage/02-accounts/04-account-profile/06-calls/index.md

 ---
-title: View Calls in Account's Profile
+title: Calls
 sidebar_position: 6
 ---

 Engage provides a call center functionality to facilitate verbal communications.
 To get a deep insight, view the Call Center Documentation(link).
-Similarly, an account owner can view the records of all the calls made in their profile via the **Calls** option.
+Similarly, an account can view records of all the calls made in the profile via the **Calls** option.

-The *Calls* section includes information:
+The Calls page includes:

 - **Last Date and Time Contacted:** This shows the date and time of the last recent call made.
 - **Total Calls:** This shows the total number of calls made to the account.